John Carlos Garza

 Dr. Moreno is an avid Spanish guitar player, salsa dancer and beach dweller.

-Control and dynamical systems with applications to synthetic biology including modeling, analysis, and design of biological networks involved in gene regulation, metabolic engineering, and spatial patterning.
-Join us for her seminar “Controlling Biology: A Mathematical Approach” on August 10th, 2018 at 11 a.m. in Biomed 200!
+Marcella’s research focus is control and dynamical systems with applications to synthetic biology, including modeling, analysis, and design of biological networks involved in gene regulation, metabolic engineering, and spatial patterning.
+Watch a video of her talk, “Controlling Biology: A Mathematical Approach,” presented August 10th, 2018.

 UC Santa Cruz Professor Angela Brooks’s research offers a more detailed understanding of how cancer genome alterations affect cellular processes — ultimately helping to identify new cancer therapies.
 Named a Scientist to Watch by Scientist Magazine, the UC Santa Cruz Baskin School of Engineering professor was recently honored with a Women in Science and Engineering award for advancing diversity as a UCSC priority.
 Here is her 2016 talk, “Mining Cancer Genomes to Discover New, Targeted Therapies.”